Supporting Your Child With Reading - EYFS & KS1

 As children move through Reception, Year 1 and Year 2, they work through books within the Book Band progression, as detailed in this picture:

-Where we are looking to provide additional support around a specific area of phonics, we use the Jelly & Bean scheme of books, in which each book carefully matches a different phonics sound.
+Where we are looking to provide additional support around a specific sound, we use the Jelly & Bean scheme of books, in which each book carefully matches a different phonics sound.
+The repetitive nature of these books really helps a child overcome a barrier they might have to a certain sound.

 Reading with your child at home